VirgilSecurity/virgil-e3kit-x/README.md

 #### Convinience initializer

-EThree class have plenty of optional parameters to customize it's behaviour.
-You can easily set them using EThreeParams class, which can be initialized with config plist file.
+*EThree* has plenty of optional parameters to customize it's behaviour.
+You can easily set them using *EThreeParams* class, which can be initialized with config plist file.

 ```swift
     let configUrl = Bundle.main.url(forResource: "EThreeConfig", withExtension: "plist")!